-However, we have examined documents published after 23 September 2018 and we’ve assessed the cost of fixing these documents.
+However, we have examined documents published before 23 September 2018 and we’ve assessed the cost of fixing these documents.
 We believe that doing so would be a disproportionate burden within the meaning of the accessibility regulations.

 Content that’s not within the scope of the accessibility regulations

 Many of our older PDFs and Word documents do not meet accessibility standards – for example, they may not be structured so they’re accessible to a screen reader.
 This does not meet WCAG 2.1 success criterion 4.1.2 (name, role value).

 Some of our PDFs and Word documents are essential to providing our services.
 For example, we have PDFs with information on how users can access our services, informing the public of our key decisions, and forms published as Word documents.
 By May 2021 we plan to either fix these or replace them with accessible HTML pages.

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
 For example, we do not plan to fix decision record forms or Freedom of Information requests dated prior to 23 September 2020.
 We will however seek to fix or replace our key policy documents and publications (Annual Reports/Police and Crime Plan).

 We plan to develop an accessibility roadmap, which will show how and when we plan to improve accessibility on this website.
 When it has been developed, we will publish it here.

 This statement was prepared on 28 October 2020.
 It was last reviewed on 28 October 2020.

 This website is currently undergoing an accessibility audit.
 The audit is being carried out by a trusted agency.